 WAP helps lower utility costs by replacing or repairing elements of the home that contribute to energy waste.
 This program is income based with priority given to seniors, people with disabilities and households with children.

 WAP Provides weatherization services in Baker, Duval, Flagler, Nassau and Putnam Counties.
 The purpose of the program is to make a home more energy-efficient and reduce electric and water costs.
-Components of the program include testing air infiltration, improving heating and air conditioning methods, replacing or repairing insulation, among other energy-saving strategies, like replacing shower heads, insulating the floors and attic, repairing cracked ceilings and more.
+Components of the program include testing air infiltration, improving heating and air conditioning methods, replacing or repairing insulation, among other energy-saving strategies, like replacing shower heads, and insulating the floors and attic.

 Individuals interested in receiving weatherization should contact their local NFCAA office with Duval County residents contacting NFCAA’s central office at 904-398-7472.

 Barriers are eliminated to employment connecting eligible young adults to the education and training that is needed to increase economic self-sufficiency.Top